andhi30/os212/links.md

 > You might have found _Preemptive_ term in Slides, and wonder what in the world is Preemptive.
 SO, this website will tell you everything you need to know about Preemptive Scheduling, plus a comparison with Non-Preemptive Scheduling.
 All in one!

 ### 17. [Burst time, Arrival time, Exit time, Response time, Waiting time, Turnaround time, and Throughput](https://afteracademy.com/blog/what-is-burst-arrival-exit-response-waiting-turnaround-time-and-throughput)
-> When learning about CPU Scheduling, we might confused with the term burst time, arrival time, etc. These parameters are used to ... (click the link to find out more)
+> When learning about CPU Scheduling, we might confused with the term burst time, arrival time, etc. These parameters are used to ...